OpenEvalProject/evals/manuscripts/elife-47012/v2/manuscript.md

 ![Figure 11.](https://cdn.elifesciences.org/articles/47012/elife-47012-fig11-v2.jpg)

 **Figure 11.:** (A) Example sequences of 5 × 5 pixel frames of three different types of spatiotemporal noise stimuli used to probe the CBEM.
 The spatio-temporal stimulus was the same binary noise stimulus used to fit the cells.
 The full-field stimulus consisted of binary noise at the same contrast and frame rate as the original spatio-temporal stimulus.
 In the opposing center-surround condition, the center pixel was of opposite contrasts to the surround pixels and the sign of the center pixel was selected randomly on each frame.
 (B) The mean cross-correlation of the CBEM predicted excitatory and inhibitory conductances for the OFF cells (top) and ON cells (bottom) in response to full-field noise (black), spatio-temporal noise (grey), and opposing center-surround noise (red).
-The strong negative component showed that  is delayed and oppositely tuned compared to gi. (geC) Average firing rate of the GLM (blue), CBEM (red), and CBEMexc (green) fits to 16 OFF cells (top) and 11 ON cells (middle) in response to opposing center-surround contrasts steps (bottom).
+The strong negative component showed that $g_{i}$ is delayed and oppositely tuned compared to $g_{e}$.
+(C) Average firing rate of the GLM (blue), CBEM (red), and CBEMexc (green) fits to 16 OFF cells (top) and 11 ON cells (middle) in response to opposing center-surround contrasts steps (bottom).

 Finally, we simulated GLM and CBEM responses to center-surround contrast steps.
 The stimulus sequence started as a gray field stepping to a black center pixel with white surround for 500 ms, stepping to a gray field for 500 ms, then stepping to a white center and black surround, finally returning to a gray field (Figure 11c bottom).
 The CBEM and GLM showed similar onset responses, but the sustained responses of the CBEM simulations showed inhibition-dependent suppression for both ON and OFF cells (Figure 11c top and middle).
 The shape and sustained response of the CBEMexc fit to the OFF cells to center-surround steps qualitatively differed to the full CBEM: the CBEMexc response decayed and then rebounded slightly instead of showing only a decaying response.
 Thus, full-field and independent spatio-temporal noise resulted in excitatory and inhibitory correlations that fit closely with the assumptions contained in the GLM.
 Spatial correlations, and in particular negative correlations, in the stimulus break these assumptions by co-activating excitatory and inhibitory inputs (Cafaro and Rieke, 2013) and therefore spatially correlated stimuli differentiate the CBEM’s predictions from the GLM.
 These results indicate that, although the GLM captures much of the RGC responses to full-field noise, capturing the inhibitory and excitatory synaptic inputs will aid in understanding processing of naturalistic stimuli which contain spatial structure.